Headlamp: Headlamp styling in the United States, 1940–1983

 Headlight design in the U.S. changed very little from 1940 to 1983.

 In 1940, a consortium of state motor vehicle administrators standardized upon a system of two 7 in round sealed beam headlamps on all vehicles—the only system allowed for 17 years.
 This requirement eliminated problems of tarnished reflectors by sealing them together with the bulbs.
 It also made aiming the headlight beams simpler and eliminated non-standard bulbs and lamps.

 The Tucker 48 included a defining "cyclops-eye" feature: a third center-mounted headlight connected to the car's steering mechanism.
-It only illuminated if the steering was moved more than ten degrees off center and the high beams were turned on.
+It illuminated only if the steering was moved more than ten degrees off center and the high beams were turned on.

 A system of four round lamps, rather than two, one high/low and one high-beam 5+3/4 in sealed beam on each side of the vehicle, was introduced on some 1957 Cadillac, Chrysler, DeSoto, and Nash models in states that permitted the new system.
 Separate low and high beam lamps eliminated the need for compromise in lens design and filament positioning required in a single unit.
 Other cars followed suit when all states permitted the new lamps by the time the 1958 models were brought to market.
 The four-lamp system permitted more design flexibility and improved low and high beam performance.
-Auto stylists such as Virgil Exner carried out design studies with the low beams in their conventional outboard location, and the high beams vertically stacked at the centerline of the car, but no such designs reached volume production.
+Auto stylists, such as Virgil Exner, carried out design studies with the low beams in their conventional outboard location, and the high beams vertically stacked at the centerline of the car, but no such designs reached volume production.

 An example arrangement includes the stacking of two headlamps on each side, with low beams above high beams.
 The Nash Ambassador used this arrangement in the 1957 model year.
 Pontiac used this design starting in the 1963 model year; American Motors, Ford, Cadillac, and Chrysler followed two years later.
 Also in the 1965 model year, the Buick Riviera had concealable stacked headlamps.
 Various Mercedes models sold in America used this arrangement because their home-market replaceable-bulb headlamps were illegal in the US.